dagster-io/dagster/python_modules/dagster/docs/intro_tutorial/part_eight.rst

 use does not specify types for inputs, outputs, or config in dagster, they default to the ``Any`` type, which can accept any and all values.

-We are going to incrementally add typing to the example in part eight.
+We are going to incrementally add typing to the example in part seven.

 Before we had this: